vmware-archive/liota/packages/dev_disc/README.md

 ### How to Start Device Discovery

 Device Discovery could be started through the Liota package of 'dev_disc.py' under the folder of packages/dev_disc/, which will initialize a Device Discovery Thread.
-If you want it ran automatically when you start package manager, you can put dev_disc/dev_disc inside packages_auto.txt.
+If you want it ran automatically when you start package manager, you can put dev_disc/dev_disc and its sha1 checksum inside packages_auto.txt.
 To be reminded, to let discovered devices registered to user specified DCCs, at least one DCC package should be loaded.

 In details, after installation with (sudo python setup.py install or pip install liota), you can do the following: